-Synchrony's senior unsecured debt is rated BBB- (stable outlook) by Fitch and BBB- (stable outlook) by S&P. The Bank's senior unsecured debt is rated BBB-(stable outlook) by Fitch and BBB (stable outlook) by S&P. In addition, certain of the asset-backed securities issued by SYNCT are rated by Fitch, S&P and/or Moody's.
+At September 30, 2018, Synchrony's senior unsecured debt is rated BBB- (negative outlook) by Fitch and BBB- (negative outlook) by S&P. The Bank's senior unsecured debt is rated BBB- (negative outlook) by S&P. In addition, certain of the asset-backed securities issued by SYNCT and SYNIT are rated by Fitch, S&P and/or Moody's.
 A credit rating is not a recommendation to buy, sell or hold securities, may be subject to revision or withdrawal at any time by the assigning rating organization, and each rating should be evaluated independently of any other rating.
 Downgrades in these credit ratings could materially increase the cost of our funding from, and restrict our access to, the capital markets.